Concerns about long term effects..

 Bruising and Discoloration

-Fairly extensive discolouration of the scrotum is common.
-A pea sized lump at the operation site in response to suture material is usual for a few weeks.
+Minor discolouration of the scrotum or a pea-sized lump at the operation site in response to suture material occurs occasionally.
 Small painless lumps near the cut ends of the vas tubes are not unusual.
-They generally don’t cause any problems.
-Any pain not controlled by paracetamol 1g and an ice pack, please call the nurses line on 03 981 8181 ext 1.
+They generally don’t cause any problems and usually disappear with time.
+Any pain not controlled by two tabs of paracetamol and an ice pack, please call the nurses line on 03 981 8181 ext 1.

 Infection is now very rare.
 If you develop redness and soreness or feel unwell within a few days, let us (03 981 8181 ext 1) or your doctor know.

-By creating small ‘raw’ areas there is always a chance of internal bleeding – this risk diminishes rapidly each day but warrants complete rest on the first day and a quiet second day.
-The chance of troublesome internal bleeding happening is about 1 in 500 – although it’s not dangerous the internal blood clot remains a nuisance for several weeks.
+By creating small ‘raw’ areas there is a small chance of scrotal bleeding – this risk diminishes rapidly each day but warrants taking it easy on the first 2 days.
+The chance of troublesome internal bleeding happening is about 1 in 500 – although it’s not dangerous.
+A scrotal blood clot might remain a nuisance for a few weeks.

 Long Term Post Vasectomy Pain